Kesavaanand/Grow-website-sample-page-creation./README.md

-# Grow-website-sample-page-creation.
+# Website-sample-page-creation.
-I have done this webpage just for the practice purposes not for any cloning purposes.
+I have done these webpages just for the practice purposes not for any revenue purposes.
+These things helped me to get a good grip on the HTML and CSS part.